ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 3. In the **Office 365 Security &amp; Compliance center**, in the left navigation pane, select **Search**, and then under it, select **Audit log search**.

 4. In the **Audit log search** window, at the top right of the page, select **Turn on auditing,** and then confirm the **Your organization settings need to be updated.
 Do you want to continue?** question by selecting **Yes**.
-Note: 'Audit Log' will be turned on by defualt for MS 365 and Office 365 Enterprise organizations.
+Note: 'Audit Log' will be turned on by default for MS 365 and Office 365 Enterprise organizations.
 If there is no prompt to 'Turn On' audit log on that page, that means 'Audit Log' has been turned on by default.

 5. Leave the Client 1 VM and the Security and Compliance Center open.